 George Lombardi is the chairman of the firm’s nationally recognized, 200-attorney intellectual property practice.
-Mr. Lombardi’s skills have been widely recognized by a number of the leading directories, including Chambers USA (2013), where he received a Band 1 ranking and was praised for his ability to “set forth incredibly passionate arguments that appear indisputable”; Legal 500 (2013), which labeled him “as good a ‘bet-the-company’ trial lawyer as there is”; and IAM Patent 1000 (2013), which commented that he is a “truly gifted lawyer and one of the finest trial lawyers anywhere in the world.”
+Mr. Lombardi’s skills have been widely recognized by a number of the leading directories, including The American Lawyer (2014), which named him a “Litigator of the Year”; Chambers USA (2014), where he received a Band 1 ranking and was praised for his “extraordinary courtroom skills”; Legal 500 (2013), which labeled him “as good a ‘bet-the-company’ trial lawyer as there is”; and IAM Patent 1000 (2013), which commented that he is a “truly gifted lawyer and one of the finest trial lawyers anywhere in the world.”

 Mr. Lombardi routinely serves as lead trial counsel for companies in highly publicized patent cases.
 Most recently, his $1 billion jury verdict on behalf of Monsanto in Monsanto Co. v.
 E.I. duPont de Nemours & Co. was recognized as the number three verdict in The National Law Journal’s Top 100 Verdicts of 2012, and was featured as the cover story in the Spring 2013 Am Law Litigation supplement.
 This verdict also earned him a “Litigator of the Week” mention by the Am Law Litigation Daily, and recognition as an “Intellectual Property MVP” for 2012 by Law360.
 The case involved Monsanto’s ground-breaking Roundup Ready® technology, which farmers worldwide use to make their crops herbicide resistant.